JoaquinNoguera/Back-End-Developer-Assessment/readme.md

 Hello, I am Joaquin Noguera V. and in this document I will give you a step by step of my thought process to complete this challenge.

+## Heroku url
+You can see a live example of this rest API at https://nodejs-back-end-developer-asse.herokuapp.com

 ## Installation
 Follow the steps below to get started with this project's development environment and run the server.